4GeeksAcademy/css-tutorial-exercises-course/exercises/04.1-Combined-Rules/README.md

 2. Combine all background rules into only one using the `background` rule.

-*The `background-position` and the `background-size` properties will conflict because they can handle the same type of values, so you must write them as follows:*
+*The `background-position` and the `background-size` properties will conflict because they can handle the same type of values, so instead of separating these properties with a `space` you must separate them with a forward slash `/` as follows:*

 ```css
 background: 50px / cover